 What will wildlife do?

-Wildlife exposed to prolonged heat often display a range of symptoms and can appear lethargic, disoriented or unresponsive, so it's important to take care when helping them.
+Wildlife exposed to prolonged heat often display a range of symptoms and can appear lethargic, disoriented or unresponsive.

 Tree-dwelling and nocturnal wildlife such as possums and koalas may be seen on the ground in search of water if suffering from heat stress, while birds will often pant and stretch their wings to cool down.